-To reduce data storage requirements and accelerate numerical calculations, the authors of Ref.~\cite{Tuo:2021ewr} proposed the ``scalar function method'' for evaluating Eq.~\eqref{Direct} and Eq.~\eqref{Direct2}.
+To reduce data storage requirements and accelerate numerical calculations, the authors of Ref.~\cite{Tuo:2021ewr} proposed the ``scalar function method'' for evaluating Eq.~\eqref{Direct}.
 Here we present the formulae for decays with a real-photon in the final state.
 The detailed derivation is provided in Ref.~\cite{Tuo:2021ewr} and reviewed in Appendix~\ref{Appendix:scalar}.
-The data size for $H_{E}^{(L),\mu\nu}(x)$ can be reduced by projecting it onto six coordinate-space scalar functions,
+We again first consider the infinite-volume and continuum limit, where the hadronic function \(H_E^{\mu\nu}(x)\) can be decomposed into six coordinate-space scalar functions,